 Calculating the final estimate for across the county relocation is difficult.
 There could always be some additional expenses you may have forgotten to count on in the first place.
 Take a look at this list of the most frequent ones.

-Basic insurance will be included in the relocation quote, and it covers around 60 cents per pound per each item.
+Basic insurance will be included in the relocation quote, and it covers around 60 cents per pound per item.
 Full value coverage costs approximately 1% of the valuation of your belongings.
 This basically means that, if your items are valued at $50,000, protection insurance would be about $500.
 The higher you value your possessions, the higher your insurance fee will be.

 Your relocation expenses will also depend on the relocation date you choose.
 The peak relocation season is from May till September, and during this period, cross-country moving companies charge up to 20% more than their standard rate.
 This applies to holidays and weekends.
 If your budget is tight, you should consider relocating out of season.
 Your fee will also be significantly lower if you book your move way in advance.